anoma/nspec/docs/scope/protocol-desiderata.md

 ## Information flow control

+- Participants know some information
+- Disclose information about that information
+- Reason about transitive disclosure
+- Bound transitive disclosure subject to trust assumptions
+-

 !!! todo

-    orthogonality of information disclosure
+    Orthogonality of information disclosure
-    expression of preferences
+    Restriction to expressed preferences under trust assumptions

 ## Model convergence

 !!! todo

-    convergence of distribution of state
+    Convergence of distribution of state
-    convergence of estimations
+    Convergence of estimations

+!!! todo

+    Imagine an omniscient observer who can see all messages and all private information.